 - Medical Nexus Letters (HIGHLY RECOMMENDED)

-Our team of VCE’s are experts on streamlining the claims process and the best way to compose, gather, submit, and weed out the best evidence for your claim.
-Our med team is experts in writing DBQ’s and Nexus letters to support your claim.
+Our team of Veteran Coaches have experience on streamlining the claims process and the best way to compose, gather, submit, and weed out the best evidence for your claim.
+The team of licensed professionals are experts in writing DBQ’s and Nexus letters to support your claim.
 We have a 90% success rate with the clients we help, a 5-star rating on Google with 80 positive reviews, and we are medically accredited with the BBB.
 We have a lot of information throughout the social media hubs; we have a lot of different topics on YouTube to check out for more information as well.

 The Elite service, this is the full-service option, we do this with you and for you from start to finish.
-You are assigned a VCE to walk you through every step.
-We have the highest success rate with the clients who have chosen this option, due to the experience and the insider information our VCE’s bring to the table.
+You are assigned a Veteran Coach to walk you through every step.
+We have the highest success rate with the clients who have chosen this option, due to the experience and the insider information our Veteran Coaches bring to the table.
 This is the pay after option.
 You only pay VA Claims Insider if you get the increase and it is after the claim is said and done.

-Please note: this gives you access to our med team, and they decide and collect their own fees at the time of service.
+Please note: this gives you access to the medical licensed professionals, and they decide and collect their own fees at the time of service.

 The Mastery service, this is the “do it yourself option,” you pay up front for the Mastery Program and are given all of the needed material to file on your own.
 This option gives you access to our med team at extremely discounted rates and evaluations are free!
 You owe us nothing at the end of your claim with this option.